Sup2point0/stranger-quarkdown/docs/walkthrough.md

 -->
 ```

-We can omit the date and month if desired, and can supply a season instead of a month:
+We can omit the date and month if desired, and can even supply a season instead of a month:

 ```md
 # Showerthoughts